Milanie/WeatherSimulator/README.md

 # WeatherSimulator

-Weather Simulator for generating weather conditions data for various stations and time across the worl
+Weather Simulator for generating weather conditions data for various stations and time across the world

 # Running the app